 How to grow citrus

-Citrus trees and shrubs grow easily in the Bay Area.
+Citrus trees and shrubs grow easily in warmer regions.
 They can be put in the ground or grown in containers.
 They prefer well drained soil and as much sun as you can provide.
 Since the fruit is very heavy, it is a good idea to protect them from heavy winds.
 Citrus trees can produce for 50-100 years, so use care when selecting a site.
 Be sure to feed and water your citrus regularly for maximum production.

 One-year old trees should be given 1/10 of a pound of nitrogen each year, while mature trees will need approximately 1-1/2 pounds.
 These amounts should be divided into three separate feedings in April, June, and August.
 If your trees are stressed by drought, you may want to spread those feedings out, using lighter amounts during the growing season, February through May.
 Blood meal is an excellent source of nitrogen, without all the fillers.

-Dumping too much water on your Navel Orange tree can leading to splitting.
+Dumping too much water on your orange tree can leading to splitting.
 Split citrus are usually not ripe enough to eat but they provide the perfect breeding ground for bacteria, fungi, and other pests.
 Like mummies, they should be discarded as soon as they are seen.